See also : Top 10 The Woman Nude France Cézanne Seurat and Signac Van Gogh Landscape Midi Self portrait Self portrait II Tabletop

 1881 Le Printemps by Manet

-2014 SOLD for $ 65M including premium
+2014 SOLD for $ 65M by Christie's

 Everything begins to change in 1881.
 His old friend Antonin Proust, close to Gambetta, suggests Manet to produce a series of allegorical paintings on the theme of the four seasons.
 Manet soaks carefully and slowly within this project.

 The first paintings, Spring (Le Printemps) and Autumn, are made within that year.
 In the following year, studies of amazones show how Manet wanted to express Summer, but he died in 1883 without having worked on Winter.
 In 1882, Le Printemps and Un Bar aux Folies-Bergères finally provide Manet with a triumph in the Salon.

 Spring is a time for renewal, hope and flowers.
 Manet was inspired by the ideal of the flower-woman played by the very young actress Jeanne Demarsy nicely dressed in flowery clothes in an environment of rhododendrons.
 Jeanne is seen in profile in the style of the Renaissance but proudly expresses the autonomy of the new woman.

 Le Printemps, oil on canvas 74 x 52 cm, was sold for $ 65M from a lower estimate of $ 25M on November 5, 2014 by Christie's, lot 16.
 Please watch the video shared by Christie's The image is shared by Wikimedia :

 2021 SOLD for $ 55M by Christie's

 L'Estaque is one of his first choices, prompted by memories from his youth when his mother had rented a cottage for summer holidays.
 From the top of the hill and beyond the houses, the bay and the islands of Marseille offer a vast and sumptuous panorama.